NathanaelA/nativescript-sqlite/src/README.md

 ## Installation

-Run `tns plugin add @proplugins/nativescript-sqlite` in your ROOT directory of your project.
+Run `tns plugin add nativescript-sqlite` in your ROOT directory of your project.

 ***optional***
 * `tns plugin add ./plugins/nativescript-sqlite-commercial-???.tgz`